Why Isn’t the 2024 Honda CR-V PHEV in America?

 Is there a 2024 Honda CR-V PHEV model?

 Yes, there is an available 2024 Honda CR-V PHEV or plug-in hybrid model available, just not in America.
-The CR-V PHEV debuted in German and will be available across Europe by the end of the year.
+The CR-V PHEV debuted in Germany and will be available across Europe by the end of the year.

 This has the potential to get our hopes up in America.
 We’ve been waiting for a Honda PHEV to strike against Toyota options such as the Toyota RAV4 Prime.
 But Honda has been noticeably behind the curve.
+To make things even murkier, we might see the Hydrogen-powered CR-V in America before the PHEV.

 Torque News would like to be optimistic about the CR-V PHEV coming to America, but it feels like Honda has a limited supply of batteries compared to rivals.
 Plus, Honda is partnering with GM to bring its first electric vehicles to the market next year.